dustinspecker/ghostdog/docs/build.ghostdog.md

 be.
 There could exist a single `rule` to build, run unit tests, and run integration tests.
 But that means all of these will always be ran when anything changes.
 When in reality if only a unit test changed then there's no reason to have to build or run integration tests.
 So define granular rules and let ghostdog be lazy.

+## load

+The Starlark language offers the ability to implement a `load` function.
+Just so happens ghostdog does implement a `load` function to enable easy code re-use between projects.
+More information may be read in [functions/load.md](functions/load.md).